siyanlau/RecommenderSystem/README.md

 The Peel cluster is a limited, shared resource.
 Make sure that your code is properly implemented and works efficiently.
 If too many people run inefficient code simultaneously, it can slow down the entire cluster for everyone.

-Concretely, this means that it will be helpful for you to have a working pipeline that operates on progressively larger sub-samples of the training data.
-We suggest building sub-samples of 1%, 5%, and 25% of the data, and then running the entire set of experiments end-to-end on each sample before attempting the entire dataset.
-This will help you make efficient progress and debug your implementation, while still allowing other students to use the cluster effectively.
-If for any reason you are unable to run on the full dataset, you should report your partial results obtained on the smaller sub-samples.
-Any sub-sampling should be performed prior to generating train/validation/test splits.

 ## Extensions [20% of grade]